facebook/react/packages/react-events/docs/Press.md

 The `Press` module responds to press events on the element it wraps.
 Press events are dispatched for `mouse`, `pen`, `touch`, `trackpad`, and `keyboard` pointer types.
 Press events are only dispatched for keyboards when pressing the Enter or Spacebar keys.
-If neither `onPress` nor `onLongPress` are called, this signifies that the press ended outside of the element hit bounds (i.e., the user aborted the press).
+If `onPress` is not called, this signifies that the press ended outside of the element hit bounds (i.e., the user aborted the press).

 Press events do not propagate between `Press` event responders.